NvdB31/nuxt-editable/README.md

 ### 8. Add a user to the editor
 You'll typically want to allow users to log in to the editor.
 You can provide the currently logged in user through the `user` prop.
 On the built-version of your Nuxt app, the Editor will default to a login screen if the `user` has not been provided.
 The editor emits a `login` and `logout` event for you to handle accordingly.

+## Enabling live previews

+## Schemes
+Your scheme fields can contain different types, such as `text`, `number`, `rich-text` and more.
+For a full list, refer to [`EditableCollectionSchemaFieldType`]().

+## Validation
+Your scheme can contain validators such as `required`, `minLength`, `date`.
+For a list of supported validators, refer to: [`EditableCollectionSchemaFieldValidator`]().

 ## Roadmap
 Nuxt Editable is in its early stages, so there's still a few things that are on my list to build in order to make this ready for production.

 Beyond this, there's a lot more this project could become:
 - State: Keeping edits and new items in the local state so users can freely navigate around and leave the editor, without losing changes.
 - Publish: Instead of creating and update items directly, configure the editor to keep local changes changes in a batch, and allow the users to hit 'Publish', to commit all changes (e.g. as part of a database transaction).
 - Extendable UI: The ability to swap the default form fields out for your own custom ones, to cover complex use-cases.